Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 # Preparing a Unity project for Shotgun
 Using the Package Manager window, use the `+` button to add a local package.
-Start by adding the Python for Unity package.
-To do so, browse to where you downloaded the Python package and open `com.unity.integrations.shotgun/package.json`.
+1. Start by adding the Python for Unity package.
+To do so, browse to where you downloaded the Python package and open `com.unity.scripting.python/package.json`.
+2. Add the Shotgun for Unity package.
+To do so, browse to where you downloaded the Shotgun package and open `com.unity.integrations.shotgun/package.json`.

 ## Compatibility Matrix